5.2.4 Image Processing Acceleration

 [INFO] [pyramid_example-1]: process has finished cleanly [pid 3071]

-According to the log, the test program has completed the pyramid scaling process for a local image with a resolution of 1920x1080.
-The interface is called twice, with the following time costs for each run.
+According to the log, the test program successfully processed a local 1920x1080 resolution image using pyramid downsampling.
+The interface was called twice, with the following execution times:

-The original 1920x1080 image and the pyramid-scaled image are as follows:
+The original local image (1920x1080) and the pyramid-downscaled image are shown below:

-Outputting six base layers, each layer's size is half of the previous layer's size.
+The output includes six base layers, each layer's size being half that of the previous layer.

 Performance Comparison